joliencremers/regression_wrapping/Readme.txt

 3. Application to real data: All files related to the Warren dataset.

 4. Figures: LaTeX code to reproduce all figures in the paper.

+Code for the regression sampler and simulation study was written by Inge Jansen.
+Code for the analysis of the Empirical Data was written by Jolien Cremers.